jadecobra/python_tdd_exercises/source/how_to/setup/install_wsl.rst

 * Click ``Get`` to install

-* When the installation is successful the computer ask yous for a ``USERNAME``, use something that is easy for you to remember later
+* When the installation is successful the computer asks you for a ``USERNAME``, use something that is easy for you to remember later

 * Next it asks for a ``PASSWORD``, use something that is easy for you to remember later